South Korean Lee's doping ban reversed

 Both players appealed the decision to the Court of Arbitration for Sport (CAS).

-At the time, the BWF said it chose not to dish out the maximum two-year ban due to Badminton Korea Association's (BKA) failure to make diligent efforts to keep it informed about the players' whereabouts.
+At the time, the BWF said it chose not to dish out the maximum two-year ban due to the Korean association's failure to make diligent efforts to keep the BWF informed about the players' whereabouts.

 On Tuesday, however, the BWF said on its official website that new evidence had been presented as part of the disciplinary process, evidence that should have been made available in January.